queuedpixel/twitch-craps-bot/readme.md

 * `channel` : name of the channel to connect to
 * `owner` : name of the bot owner
 * `messageInterval` : interval between sending messages; milliseconds
+* `rollingDelay` : delay for rolling after the last bet is placed; seconds
 * `startingBalance` : starting balance for players
 * `debug` : whether or not to enable debugging features